w2s55mq1n2a/Jadwal/README.md

 # Jadwal
-Jadwal For the Jubilee School Digitized
+Jadwal For the school Digitized